 If you try to put a betta fish with any type of turtle species, the odds are that your fish won’t even last a week!
 Read on to find out why…

 Can You Keep a Betta Fish and Turtle Together?

 The reasons why you can’t keep a betta fish with a turtle include diet, space, and water parameters.

-In the wild, these turtles can be seen eating plant matter, algae, insects, various larvae, and fish.
+In the wild, turtles eat plant matter, algae, insects, various larvae, and fish.

-Instinctually, turtles have evolved to consider moving fish as food.
-Unfortunately, they are not able to distinguish between a meal and a tank mate, making it seem like an added betta is something to eat; most hobbyists give their turtles guppies, minnows, and other inexpensive fish as a treat.
+Instinctively, turtles have evolved to consider moving fish as food.
+Unfortunately, they are not able to distinguish between a meal and a tank mate, making it seem like an added betta is something to eat.
+Many hobbyists even give their turtles guppies, minnows, and other inexpensive fish as a treat!